K pop supernova

 Origin

 I’d had some exposure to Korean culture through dramas and variety shows from the late 2000s, but my interest in K-pop began when Gangnam style came out in 2012.
 Initially I was drawn more to the video’s cameo appearence by K variety emperor Yu Jae-Suk than I was by the song, but as Gangnam Style rapidly became a global phenomenon I went all-in.
-Eventually Gangnam Style became the first YouTube vid to reach 1 billion views, and I can say that I more than played my part in helping it get there.
+Eventually Gangnam Style became the first YouTube vid to reach 1 billion views, and I more than played my part in helping it get there.

 SNSD